 A Bachelor of Arts or Bachelor of Science degree in Mathematics from the University of North Texas can lead to working on important, challenging, real-world problems in business, industry, medicine, government, education and scientific research.

-With a bachelorís degree in mathematics you can:
+With a bachelorís degree you can:

 The Math Lab offers you a quiet space to complete homework or receive assistance with specific problems.
 Itís staffed by students with strong math backgrounds.

 We host various conferences, seminars and colloquiums that provide different viewpoints and discuss research being conducted in math.

 Students also have access to our mathematics library, which contains more than 500 mathematics journal subscriptions, most of which are available electronically.

-The Career Center, Internships and Cooperative Education office, and professional academic advisors are among the many valuable resources that are available to you at UNT.
-The Career Center and the Internships and Cooperative Education office can provide advice about future employment opportunities as well as getting hands-on experience in your major.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
+The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
+The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission by March 1 and request that your high school transcript be sent to the UNT admissions office.

-We recommend taking at least one mathematics class every semester while at your community college and taking rigorous science and computer programming classes appropriate for math, science and engineering majors.
+We recommend taking at least one math class every semester while at your community college and taking rigorous science and computer programming classes appropriate for math, science and engineering majors.